13 Trends That Will Change the Landscape Head Over Heels

 And this can become a golden mine for an eCommerce business owner who will apply it the right way.

+More shoppers will use voice search and augmented reality.
 It is already showing up in the form of voice search – with such technologies as Siri or Google Assistant you don’t have to type every single request, it’s enough that you say it.

 Over the past year or two, these technologies got to recognize human speech well enough to shift preferences.
 Nowadays teenagers, for instance, already use voice search more often than regular search.